Proven-Paradox/shaper-system/Handbook.md

 Shocked, rattled by sonic damage, or the like.
 This reduces your Mental Offense by X for its duration.

 #### Slowed
 You are hobbled in a way that makes you slower, though you can still move somewhat.
-While slowed, you cannot use your Minor Action to move to a different square.
+While slowed, you cannot use your Minor Action to move to a different Square.

 #### Stagger
 Knocked silly.
 While Staggered, you lose your Minor action and have Bane -1.
 Unless a different duration is listed, Staggers only last one round (or six seconds outside of Initiative).

 #### Taunt
 If you have Taunt and are in a space with any other ally, enemies must target you.
 Any Abilities that pick a target can only pick you.
-Abilities that affect squares instead of targets can still affect your allies as normal.
+Abilities that affect Squares instead of targets can still affect your allies as normal.

 ------------
 # Appendix A: Optional Rules